RakhithJK/dbeaver-dbeaver-wiki/How-to-Reassign-License.md

 Also, there is the license owner field that contains license owner's details.
 To reassign the license, you need to press the **CHANGE OWNER DATA** button near this field.

 A pop-up opens, and you can enter new license owner data: email, first and last name, company.
 After filling the form, you need to press the **SAVE** button and the license owner will be changed.
-The license key will be changed too.
+The license key that contains  license owner’s name and company name will be changed too.

 ![](images/license/form.png)